 Hunkering down at home in your PJs all winter sounds tempting, but there’s lots to see and do around town.
 So much so, you’ll want to slip into those winder duds and get outside STAT.
-From snowshoeing to sledding to sleigh rides (and some indoor fun, too), there’s a winter adventure waiting for you.
-Here are 25 events, exhibits and activities to add to your winter playlist.
+From snowshoeing to sledding and sleigh rides (and some indoor fun, too), there’s a winter adventure waiting for you.
+Read on for 25 events, exhibits and activities to add to your winter playlist.

 1. Brighten your winter with Tree Lights at Morton Arboretum

 Tree Lights returns with more lights, sights and sounds that will transform a Chicago-area wintertime walk in the woods into a colorful, inspiring experience like no other.
 Lights went out January 1, but no worries, they’ll be back this November.

 3. Skate a figure eight

 Chicago Park District’s outdoor ice skating rinks are located all around the city, welcoming both beginning and advanced ice skaters.
 Rent a pair of double-bladed skates for newbies, or bring a pair of your own.
 Skating season runs through the end of February at most outdoor rinks, weather permitting.
 For more options, check out our story 9 Awesome Outdoor Ice Skating Rinks.

 4. Take the the skies for a very special view

 Buckle up and take your holiday lights enjoyment to all new heights with a birds-eye view from 1,200 feet above the crowd with Chicago Helicopter Experience.
 The pilot gives a guided tour of the lights at Lincoln Park Zoo, Navy Pier, Millennium Park and the Chicago skyline, which is breathtaking no matter the time of year but exponentially so during the holidays.
 Once the holiday lights go out for the year, you can still float above the lights that illuminate our beautiful city every night of the year.